West Woods: History

-Archaeological interest
+Archaeological link to Stonehenge

 In July 2020, it was announced that West Woods was the most likely origin of most of the sarsen stones used to build the outer circle and central trilithon horseshoe at Stonehenge.
 Archaeologists and geochemists analysed a core drilled from one of the upright sarsen stones at Stonehenge in 1958, and compared it to samples from 20 sarsen outcrops around the country.
 The chemistry of samples from the core yielded a unique match with sarsen samples from West Woods.

 The whereabouts of the core had been unknown until it was returned from the United States by Englishman Robert Phillips in 2018.

 West Woods also contains a Neolithic long barrow, approximately 40 metres long and 27m wide at the widest point, up to 3.5m high, and surrounded by a ditch on all sides.
 The wood is bisected by an ancient earthwork known as the Wansdyke, dating back to the 5th or 6th century BC.

 In February 2007 the Wiltshire Archaeological and Natural History Society conducted the first of a series of surveys which revealed considerable detail about West Wood and the surrounding areas, producing evidence covering a range of time periods including Mesolithic, Neolithic, and post-Medieval.
 The report discusses the findings of four seasons' worth of field work and includes maps and tables of discoveries.

 Hugh Newman conducted a search of the West Woods area in 2020, discovering more details about the long barrow as well as the sarsen stones within the area, including evidence at Clatford Farm.